 This Next New Year by Janet S. Wong Family traditions are shared through the eyes of a Chinese Korean boy.

-New Clothes for New Year’s Day by Hyun-joo Bae This is the story of a young Korean girl getting dressed for the lunar new year.
+New Clothes for New Year’s Day by Hyun-joo Bae A young Korean girl gets dressed for the lunar new year.

 Add a Few Festive Decorations

 We like to allow our students to share customs and traditions from home.
 Think about inviting family members to talk about these family traditions and allowing your students to experience other parts of the world from right inside the walls of your classroom.

 Red is a very important colour during the lunar new year.
 It’s pretty easy to put up a few red streamers or balloons to help students feel welcome during this special part of the year.

-If you are really committed, you might be able to have members of the Chinese, Vietnamese or Korean communities come speak or perform at your school.
+Invite members of the Chinese, Vietnamese or Korean communities to come to speak or perform at your school.

 Even though we teach upper elementary, we’ve learned that students (all students) love picture books.
-Big kids enjoy reading (and being read to) picture books as they make a nice change to reading longer novels.
+Big kids enjoy reading picture books.
+They make a nice change to reading longer novels.
 Your English Language Learners can use the pictures to help build meaning which will improve comprehension and their vocabulary.

 Bringing all the world’s cultures into your classroom helps students find themselves in the walls of your classroom.
-Inclusion takes on a whole new meaning when every student in your room feels comfortable talking about the similarities and differences of the cultures all around the world.
+Inclusion takes on a whole new meaning when every student in your room feels comfortable talking about the similarities and differences of cultures all around the world.
 When you share different traditions from around the world, you let the students in your room know their lives are important.